oonap0oo/Numworks-calculator/README.md

 ![logistic2_screenshot.png](logistic2_screenshot.png)

 Tested on the calculator using software version 23.2.6.
 Function logistic_map() draws the bifurcation diagram of the logistic map on the screen.
-Uses libraries math, numpy and kandinsky.
+Uses libraries math and kandinsky.
 Can be used with 2 parameters logistic_map(astart, aend)

 ## heron.py